ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 #### Genesis Block

-If Isthmus is active at the genesis block, the withdrawals root is the empty withdrawals root, regardless of L2 state.
+If Isthmus is active at genesis block, the `withdrawalsRoot` in the genesis block header is set to the [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root.

 #### State Processing